acl-org/aclrollingreview/responsibleNLPresearch.md

 **E1.
 If you used any AI assistants, did you include information about your use?**

 **E1.
 Elaboration For Yes Or No. For yes, provide a section number, or include your elaboration directly in the checklist response.
 For no, justify why not.**

+Any use of AI assistants has to conform with the [ACL publications ethics policy](), especially with respect to authorship criteria.

 **E1.
 Section Or Justification**